trambarhq/trambar/docs/user-guide.md

 ![Calendar bar](img/client-calendar-bar.png)

-The [News](#news) page will show the stories published on the selected date.
+The [News](#news) page will show stories published on the selected date.

-The [Notifications](#notifications) page will show the notifications you received on the selected date.
+The [Notifications](#notifications) page will show notifications you received on the selected date.

 The [People](#people) page will list the project members who were active on that day.
 Click on a name to see the full list of stories by that user.
 You can also